 As an APPIC member, our information is also available in the APPIC directory of internship sites.
 The SCS program code is 2482.

 Our program aims to complete the training of broadly-trained health service psychologists.
-The internship seeks to build on interns’ previous training experiences to further develop their knowledge and skills in order to successful find a career in the field of psychology.
-This internship aims for interns to achieve the level of functioning expected of an entry level psychologist.
+The internship seeks to build on interns’ previous training experiences to further develop their knowledge and skills in order to successfully find a career in the field of psychology.
+This internship aims for interns to achieve the level of functioning expected of an entry-level psychologist.
 Specifically:

 - Practice multi-modal psychotherapy (Individual and group)